Large-scale scraping: How to get all the data you need from complex websites

-How normal web scraping works
+A normal web scraping workflow

 Step 1.
 Open the homepage of the target website

-For this example, we will choose the website fashionphile.
+For this example, we'll choose the website fashionphile.

 Step 2.
 Enqueue top-level categories

-Let’s click on the bags category and choose shop all bags ⬇️
+Let’s click on the bags category and choose 'Shop all bags'.

 Choose categories to begin your web scraping workflow